-This question measures the presence of a written plan as a response to school violence.
+Question thirty-eight measures the presence of a written plan as a response to school violence.
 Effective and safe schools are well prepared for any potential crisis or violent acts (Dwyer, Osher, Warger, 1998).

 QUESTION 38: Does your school have a written policy for responding to violence at the school?